 - Represented high-net-worth individuals and families in negotiating and executing donations of complex private landholdings to conservation nonprofits.

 - King County Bar Association - Content Editor, Ch.
 23: Land Use and Environmental Law, Washington Lawyer's Practice Manual (2017-2022)

 - Washington Conservation Voters - Board Member; Executive Committee; Chair, Political Committee

 - Associate, Davis Wright Tremaine, Seattle, 2017 - 2021

 - Special Assistant, Council on Environmental Quality at The White House, Washington, D.C., 2012 - 2014

 - Legislative Assistant, UPS Corporate Public Affairs, Washington, D.C., 2011 - 2012

 J.D., Harvard Law School

 - Elected to Phi Beta Kappa

-Josh enjoys exploring the outdoors across his native Washington State, volunteering on social action projects with Seattle’s Jewish Federation, and undertaking various home improvement projects.
+Josh enjoys exploring the outdoors across Washington State, volunteering on social action projects with Seattle’s Jewish Federation and gardening.